-If you’re looking for a time-efficient way to generate retirement income without selling your car, stocks, or bonds, a Home Equity Conversion Mortgage might be the right solution for you.
-As the cost of travel, elderly care, and home maintenance rise, more retirees and senior citizens across different states are signing up for Home Equity Conversion Mortgages.
+If your client is looking for a time-efficient way to generate retirement income without selling their car, stocks, or bonds, a Home Equity Conversion Mortgage might be the right solution for them.
+As the cost of travel, elderly care, and home maintenance rises, more retirees and senior citizens across different states are signing up for Home Equity Conversion Mortgages.

-In this article, our mortgage experts at Smartfi will explain why the Home Equity Conversion Mortgage (HECM) is the most popular approach to home equity borrowing for people who want to enjoy a comfortable retirement.
-We will also detail the eligibility requirements by every FHA-approved lender and whether it’s an effective strategy for refinancing your existing mortgage.
+In this article, our expert Account Executives at Smartfi will explain why the Home Equity Conversion Mortgage (HECM) is the most popular approach to home equity borrowing for people who want to enjoy a comfortable retirement.
+We will also detail the eligibility requirements by every FHA-approved lender and whether it’s an effective strategy for refinancing a client’s existing mortgage.

 Home Equity Conversion Mortgage (HECM): What Does It Mean?

-One of the most common questions our licensed loan officers receive from customers curious about reverse mortgages is “What does HECM stand for?”
+One of the most common questions financial advisors and loan officers receive from customers curious about reverse mortgages is “What does HECM stand for?”
 As we’ve mentioned above, whenever a lending company says something like, “HECM loans,” “HECM reverse mortgage,” or “HECM program,” they are referring to a type of home equity loan known in the financial market as the Home Equity Conversion Mortgage.

 HECM reverse mortgages allow homeowners to borrow against their home equity, effectively providing them a steady stream of retirement income that they don’t have to pay back until they move out of their primary residence.
 Home equity loans can be more expensive than traditional mortgage loans, though they come with extensive safeguards for retirees.
-If you get a HECM, your lender will depend on the resale value of your home to make money back from your reverse mortgage line of credit, which might entail decades of wait
+With a HECM, the lender will depend on the resale value of your client’s home to make money back from their reverse mortgage line of credit, which might entail decades of wait.

 Borrowers can use their loan proceeds to eliminate the mortgage payments* due on their existing home loan, see the world, enjoy life in retirement, or for many other needs.
 Most lenders will provide two options for loan proceeds to be disbursed;

-- A line of credit that allows you to receive monthly payments from your lender, or an open credit line to draw on as you need.
+- A line of credit that allows your client to receive monthly payments from their lender, or an open credit line to draw on as they need.

-- In some instances, you can receive the reverse mortgage proceeds from your home equity as a lump sum payment, and your lender won’t need to make subsequent monthly payments to you.
+- In some instances, the borrower can receive the reverse mortgage proceeds from their home equity as a lump sum payment, and their lender won’t need to make subsequent monthly payments to them.

 How Does a HECM Work?